dotnet/AspNetCore.Docs/aspnetcore/migration/webapi.md

     * Apply the [`[HttpGet]`](xref:Microsoft.AspNetCore.Mvc.HttpGetAttribute) attribute to the `GetAllProducts` action.
     * Apply the `[HttpGet("{id}")]` attribute to the `GetProduct` action.

 Run the migrated project, and browse to `/api/products`.
+For example: https://localhost:<port>/api/products.
 A full list of three products appears.
 Browse to `/api/products/1`.
 The first product appears.

 ## Additional resources